Chalente/Chalente/README.md

- 🌱 I’m currently learning ...
+ 🌱 I’m currently learning R and SQL.
+ Somewhere between GIS, Urban Design und Data Science...

 <!---
 Chalente/Chalente is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.